xRET2pwn/xret2pwn.github.io/_posts/2022-04-26-Building-Token-Vault-Part0x02.md

 ## UseToken

 So, now what if you need to use one of these stored tokens.
-It's so simple you can do like we did in ListToken function.
+It's so simple you can do like we did in the ListToken function.
 1. Check if the Token Vault isn't NULL.
-2. Create new Node.
+2. Create a new Node.
-3. Loop until you find that given index equal the CurrentNode->TokenIndex.
+3. Loop until you find that the given index equals the CurrentNode->TokenIndex.
 4. Use ImpersonateLoggedOnUser.

 ![9](/assets/img/posts/Building-Token-Vault-Part0x01/9.png)